minillatk/oandapy/README.rst

 -----

 * Oanda API REST-v20 is still under development, some functionality have not yet been implemented (Pricing History, Forex Labs), but I will keep an eye on it, and as soon as it gets implemented I will update this library accordingly.
+* DO NOT USE THIS LIBRARY ON PRODUCTION!
+It is under heavy development and still lacks testing suites.
+It is also partially documented.
 * Use this library at your own risk.
 * Happy hunting on the markets!!